LiamWalshWeb/GuestBlogging/AccessAdvertising/Top-Ten-Web-Topics-2015/README.md

 ### Responsive Web Design

-The story continues with responsive web design having it's best year in the industry in 2014 people are beginning to get a better grasp on how to deal with not just cross browser anymore but cross devices.
+Responsive web design had it's best year in the industry in 2014 as people are beginning to get a better grasp on how to deal with not just cross browser anymore but cross devices.
 One of the best examples of how modern day web design can work is that of [Brad Frost and co's](http://foodbank.bradfrostweb.com/timeline/) open redesign of the Pittsburgh Community Food Bank, showing how designers and developers can work together and build something that will stand the test of time.

 In 2015 I expect to see people expanding on what we consider possible with responsive web design and innovating in design.
 With a bigger emphasis on immersive experiences that provide a deeper experience with more scrolling less clicking, typography with more personality, imagery and video along with the development of material design.